Karin is an Associate Professor in the Department of Watershed Sciences at Utah State University and the head of the Wetland Ecology Lab.

 Chad began his Masters degree in spring 2012.
 For his research he will be looking at the effectiveness of treatments for dealing with large stands of invasive Phragmites.

-David is an undergraduate in the Quinney College of Natural Resources and has been our tireless field and lab technician since 2011.
+David graduated with an undergraduate from the Quinney College of Natural Resources in spring 2013 and has been our tireless field and lab technician since 2011.

-Caroline Laine graduated in fall 2011.
-Her Masters thesis focused on: An assessment of vegetation metrics and plot types to measure seasonal variation and grazing effects on riparian plant communities.
+Caroline Laine graduated in 2011.
+Her MS thesis focused on: An assessment of vegetation metrics and plot types to measure seasonal variation and grazing effects on riparian plant communities.
 Caroline now lives in Driggs, ID, and works for an environmental consulting firm.

-Amanda Sweetman defended her Masters thesis in fall 2011.
-Her thesis focused on: The ecology and genetics of Schoenoplectus maritimus, an important emergent macrophyte, across diverse hydrologic conditions—implications for restoration.
+Amanda Sweetman graduated in 2013.
+Her MS thesis focused on: The ecology and genetics of Schoenoplectus maritimus, an important emergent macrophyte, across diverse hydrologic conditions—implications for restoration.
 Amanda now lives in Ann Arbor, MI, and is doing a fellowship with the Great Lakes Commission - Sea Grant.

-Diane Menuz graduated in fall 2011.
-Her Masters thesis focused on: Using species distribution models to assess invasion theory and provide management recommendations for riparian areas in the eastern Columbia and western Missouri River basins.
-She now lives in Madison, WI, and works for the Wisconsin Department of Natural Resources.
+Diane Menuz graduated in 2011.
+Her MS thesis focused on: Using species distribution models to assess invasion theory and provide management recommendations for riparian areas in the eastern Columbia and western Missouri River basins.
+She now lives in Salt Lake City, UT, and is the State Wetland Coordinator for the Utah Geological Survey.

 Carrie Reinhardt Adams, University of Florida